 ASX Corporate Governance Council Principles recommend that the Remuneration Committee should consist of a majority of independent Directors, be chaired by an Independent Director and have at least three members.
-Ms Dunne, an Executive Director, resigned from the Nomination and Remuneration Committee on 24 March 2010.
-From this date the Company has not complied with this recommendation due to the small size of the Board.

 The Nomination and Remuneration Committee regularly review the level and composition of remuneration of non-executive Directors, executive Directors and senior management with regards to industry best practice, Company and individual performance.
-During Financial year ended 30 June 2012 the Nomination and Remuneration Committee did not meet.
+During Financial year ended 30 June 2014 the Nomination and Remuneration Committee met two times.

-The Company pays fees to the University of Western Australia for services provided by Dr St Pierre who is an executive Director of the Company.
+The Company pays fees to The University of Western Australia for services provided by Dr St Pierre who is an executive Director of the Company.